bnschussler/GeorJe/README.md

 # Schrodinger Equation Simulation
-Simulation of a quantum particle in 1(+1) dimentions
+Simulation of a quantum particle in 1(+1) dimensions

 This program is designed with computers in mind.
 If you're on a mobile device, it might be harder to use.